 Whether or not a trip to Italy was already on your bucket list before reading all about the unique characteristics of Italy, learning Italian is definitely something that can culturally enrich your life!

 There are tons of Italian cultural works that can help you along your journey to learning the language.
 You can even learn Italian by watching TV!

 Learning a language by watching TV and movies is one of the most effective ways to learn on your own because it teaches you by context.

 On Lingopie, you get daily access to Italian news, dramas, comedies, travel shows, short films, and more — all with the option to watch them with interactive Italian or English subtitles.
 Whenever you want to see the translation of something, you just have to click on the word.

 After you finish watching something, you can review what you just learned with built-in flashcards and word lists.
-Sign up for a free trial of Lingopie to start binge-watching your way to speaking Italian today!
+Give Lingopie a try and start binge-watching your way to speaking Italian today!